singlestore-labs/django-singlestore/README.md

 SingleStore supports 4 different storage types for tables: COLUMNSTORE (default on most servers), ROWSTORE, REFERENCE, ROWSTORE REFERENCE.

-#### Major limitations
+### Major limitations
+SingleStore has several notable to differences compared to databases like Postres or MySQL which require certain design considerations and modifications to your apps.

+#### Lack of Foreign Keys
-- SingleStore does not enforce FOREIGN KEY constraints.
+SingleStore does not enforce FOREIGN KEY constraints.
 The application must ensure referential integrity itself.

+#### Unique Keys constraints
-- SingleStore does not support UNIQUE constraints on non-shard key columns in distributed tables.
+SingleStore does not support UNIQUE constraints on non-shard key columns in distributed tables.
 In particular, this means many-to-many intermediate tables (unless REFERENCE) in SingleStore must be built without id column, as they must have a unique constraint on `(column_from, column_to)`.

 To overcome the limitation on UNIQUE constraint, `django-singlestore` provides the following mechanisms.
 1. Use custom table storage type in django models.
 There are two ways to configure it: